SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 ### Some testimonies
+While this book is the companion exercise for the _Advanced Object-Oriented Design_, it reuses a couple of concepts from the Pharo mooc.
+The Pharo Mooc is of high quality and received excellent feedback.

 Here are some testimonies of the Pharo mooc.

+#### In french
 _J'ai trouvé ça très intéressant, beaucoup plus que prévu ! je regrette de ne pas m'y être mis plus tôt.
 J'ai enfin l'impression de vraiment faire de la POO !
 Ou à l'inverse je me rend que je n'en faisais pas vraiment... - Anonymous, 2019_

+Mooc absolument remarquable.
+Superbe voyage autour de Pharo.
+Le paradigme objet qui (re)prend enfin du sens ! - Anonymous - 01/03/2019

+#### In English

-_I have just completed week seven of the Pharo Mooc (beginner and object oriented tracks) I am starting a redo of the Mooc with the web track (TinyBlog project).
+I have just completed week seven of the Pharo Mooc (beginner and object oriented tracks) I am starting a redo of the Mooc with the web track (TinyBlog project).
 I have already learned so much !
-I have spent the last 20 years or so in software development and, following this Mooc, I realized I hadn’t really grasped the essence of object oriented design. - Anonymous_
+I have spent the last 20 years or so in software development and, following this Mooc, I realized I hadn’t really grasped the essence of object oriented design. - Anonymous

 _Really one of the best mooc I have ever attended.
 And I have attended quite a few (openSAP, openHPI).
 As an old fashioned ABAP developer I want to be reborn as Pharo developer in my next life :-) - Anonymous_

-_Hi!
+Hi!
 I finished the MOOC some weeks ago and I would like to congratulate everybody involved!
 After a decade+ of Python programming I think I found my new favorite language :).
-I'm making a small Teapot server for Slack command bots, I'm goona push it to Github (yay Iceberg), if anyone is interested. - EduardoPadoan_
+I'm making a small Teapot server for Slack command bots, I'm goona push it to Github (yay Iceberg), if anyone is interested. - EduardoPadoan

 _I just completed the @pharoproject Mooc the best investment I have ever made of my time.
 MAQBOOL Hey all - I've just finished the Mooc - thanks for an excellent course and a thouroughly interesting look at a new way to program :smile: Looking forward to starting to play with Pharo on some upcoming ideas I've had. - Tieryn_

-_As much as I thought I understand object-orientation, it is very clear NOW that without a truly useable Smalltalk, which Pharo is, it is impossible to really understand and exercise object-orientation.
-Thank you all soooo much. - Mike D. 06/12/2020_
+As much as I thought I understand object-orientation, it is very clear NOW that without a truly useable Smalltalk, which Pharo is, it is impossible to really understand and exercise object-orientation.
+Thank you all soooo much. - Mike D. 06/12/2020

-_Hey all - I've just finished the Mooc - thanks for an excellent course and a thouroughly interesting look at a new way to program :smile: Looking forward to starting to play with Pharo on some upcoming ideas I've had - Anonymous
+_Hey all - I've just finished the Mooc - thanks for an excellent course and a thouroughly interesting look at a new way to program :smile: Looking forward to starting to play with Pharo on some upcoming ideas I've had - Anonymous_

-_A general comment I wanted to make is that the MOOC so far has been great.
+A general comment I wanted to make is that the MOOC so far has been great.
 Impressed with the quality and content, and grateful that it is available and free.
-Many thanks! - Aryeh_
+Many thanks! - Aryeh

 _IMHO the videos were very well done.
 I would even say shockingly well done… for a bunch of programmers who are supposed to be clueless about design - SeanDeNigris - 10/26/2017_

-_The more I learning about @pharoproject the more I appreciate it's beauty and simplicity, finally, object-oriented programming is done right - MAQBOOL_
+The more I learning about @pharoproject the more I appreciate it's beauty and simplicity, finally, object-oriented programming is done right - MAQBOOL

-_Mooc absolument remarquable.
-Superbe voyage autour de Pharo.
-Le paradigme objet qui (re)prend enfin du sens ! - Anonymous - 01/03/2019_

 ## Lectures

 Add here one testimony of the summer school student

 The material of the _'Advanced Object-Oriented Design'_ MOOC available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been refined over several years.
-It has been used for successful lectures at different levels and set up.
+It has been used for many successful lectures at different levels and configurations.

-We describe here some possible pedagogical objectives, some key insights, and different setups to take advantage of such a material.
+We describe some possible pedagogical objectives, some key insights, and different setups to take advantage of such a material.
+The conventions to refers to the slides and videos of the two Moocs follow the one of the original names:
+- W (which stands for Week) is used in the Pharo Mooc and
+- M (which stands for Module) is used in the Advanced Object-Oriented Mooc.

 ### Possible pedagogical objectives

 The material proposed by the MOOC can be used to give lectures on the following topics:

-- Basic object-oriented programming (excluding Law of Demeter, Typing, Design patterns for example)
+- Basic object-oriented programming (excluding for example Law of Demeter, Typing, Design Patterns)
 - Test-Driven Design
 - Basic Object-Oriented Design (creating hooks and template, designing reusable objects)
-- Advanced object-oriented design (including type consideration)
+- Advanced object-oriented design (including Design Patterns and type consideration)

 In addition and as we will show below, such goals can be easily enriched with soft skills such as: